mathcanbehard/mathcanbehard.github.io/_posts/2020-12-12-two-confidence-intervals-for-the-rate-parameter-of-the-exponential-distribution.markdown

 $$

 where $$f_X$$ is the density function of $$X$$ and on the right side we have the density function of the Gamma distribution with $$k = 2$$.
 In the same way as above, we note that $$2\lambda X_i \sim \text{Exp}(1/2)$$ for each $X_i$.
-We can also make use of the sum, since the sum of $n$ chi-squared distributions with $k$ degrees of freedom each, is again a chi-squared distribution with $nk$ degrees of freedom.
+We can also make use of the sum, since the sum of $n$ chi-squared distributions with $k$ degrees of freedom each, is again a chi-squared distribution with $$nk$$ degrees of freedom.
 This can be seen by writing each chi-squared distribution as the sum of standard normal random variables, and taking the sum.
 So we end up with

 $$
 2\lambda X_1 + \ldots + 2\lambda X_n = 2\lambda \sum_{i=1}^n X_i \sim \chi_{2n}^2.